C5m7b4/c5-ts-lib/README.md

 ## compose

 This function will chain together a number of functions passing the output of each function to the input of the next function

+## Conditional

+A super sweet functional function to handle if/else/then

 ## curry